-We are a leading payments technology company.
 We provide integrated payment processing solutions to industry-oriented markets in which clients have specific transaction processing needs.
 We refer to these markets as "vertical markets" or "verticals."
 Our proprietary, integrated payment technology platform reduces the complexity of the electronic payments process for businesses, while enhancing their consumers' overall experience.
 We are a payments innovator, differentiated by our proprietary, integrated payment technology platform and our ability to reduce the complexity of the electronic payments for businesses.
 We intend to continue to strategically target verticals where we believe our ability to tailor payment solutions to our client needs, our deep knowledge of our vertical markets and the embedded nature of our integrated payment solutions will drive strong growth by attracting new clients and fostering long-term client relationships.

 Since a significant portion of our revenue is derived from volume-based payment processing fees, card payment volume is a key operating metric that we use to evaluate our business.
-We processed approximately \$6.4 billion of total card payment volume for the three months ended March 31, 2022, and our card payment volume growth over the same period in 2021 was approximately 39%.
+We processed approximately \$6.6 billion of total card payment volume for the three months ended March 31, 2023, and our card payment volume growth over the same period in 2022 was approximately 3%.